martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 with the community on the reason(s) and its proposed remedy.
 In less clear cases, the LLC SHOULD conduct a formal reassessment process that includes:

-* Consulting with the community on the process timetable
+* Consulting with the community on the process timetable.

-* Consulting with the community on criteria to assess the impact of new developments
+* Consulting with the community on criteria to assess the impact of new developments.

-* Consulting with the community on the form of the assessment report
+* Consulting with the community on the form of the assessment report.

 * Publishing an assessment report and recommended remedy.

 * Seeking approval of the IESG for the recommendation.

 In emergency situations, which lack the time for a consultation process, this